 So I'm back in France.
-Martine picked me up at the station last night in her new (well, actually very old) Bentley.
+Martine picked me up at the station last night in her new (well, actually very old) Rover.
 While in London I:

 1 Went to Pilates every day.